 POCONO MOUNTAINS, PA, May 10, 2017 – The Pocono Mountains Visitors Bureau (PMVB) is happy to announce this year's recipients of the annual Tourism Achievement Awards.
 The program honors Pocono Mountains hospitality and tourism industry employees, along with member properties, as local tourism heroes for strides in customer service and community involvement.
 The awards were distributed during the PMVB’s 23rd Annual Tourism Day held this afternoon at Skytop Lodge.

-Congratulations to Kyle Kuczma of Cove Haven Entertainment Resorts for the Outstanding Tourism Employee of the Year Award; Greg Huffman of Bushkill Group, Inc. for the Brand Hero Award; Pocono Raceway for the Green Award for a Large Business; and Keen Lake Camping & Cottage Resort for the Green Award for a Small Business.
+Congratulations to Kyle Kuczma of Cove Pocono Resorts for the Outstanding Tourism Employee of the Year Award; Greg Huffman of Bushkill Group, Inc. for the Brand Hero Award; Pocono Raceway for the Green Award for a Large Business; and Keen Lake Camping & Cottage Resort for the Green Award for a Small Business.
 To learn more about the winners, please read on.

 Kyle Kuczma – Outstanding Tourism Employee of the Year Award

-As the Public Relations Coordinator at Cove Haven Entertainment Resorts, Kyle Kuczma is awarded Outstanding Tourism Employee of the Year for constantly striving to engage with guests, providing excellent customer service, willingness to always step up to the plate, and endlessly aiming to discover innovative ways to attract guests to the resorts.
+As the Public Relations Coordinator at Cove Pocono Resorts, Kyle Kuczma is awarded Outstanding Tourism Employee of the Year for constantly striving to engage with guests, providing excellent customer service, willingness to always step up to the plate, and endlessly aiming to discover innovative ways to attract guests to the resorts.
 Kuczma has become known as the “go-to” person for team members; extremely knowledgeable on all three resorts’ policies and Pocono Mountains activities, always willing to help out a co-worker or guest, or volunteer for an event.
 His experience in public relations, marketing, advertising, and graphic design have caused the resorts to improve efforts exponentially.
 Kuczma’s hospitable, pleasant personality shines, encouraging and motivating all of those around him.

 Greg Huffman – Brand Hero Award